- Latin America

 - Book Now

-Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan – from subsistence farmers, who maintain a very simple existence, to the privileged life of the princes.
-The Indian state of Rajasthan (where our rides are located) was once known as Registhan – “land of desert”.
+Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan.
+Subsistence farmers, who maintain a very simple existence, to the privileged life of the princes.
+Ride in the state once known as Registhan: “land of desert”.
 Ride over a wide variety of terrain including desert, farmlands, rocky gorges, acacia forests, jungle, scrub and the fertile Aravali hills.

-The Fairs and Festivals is a six day ride in Rajasthan, followed by visits to Jaipur, the bird sanctuary at Bharatpur, one of the largest cattle & horse fairs at Bateshwar and the iconic Taj Mahal at Agra.
-End your holiday in Delhi over the festival of Diwali.
+The Fairs and Festivals is a six day ride, followed by visits in Jaipur, the bird sanctuary at Bharatpur, one of the largest cattle & horse fairs at Bateshwar and the iconic Taj Mahal at Agra.

 You should be a competent rider confident on a horse at all paces in the open.
-There are some long stretches of canter and you need to be able to keep your distance from the horse in front.
+There are some long stretches of canter and you must keep your distance from the horse in front.

 The tack is English style Indian army saddlery.